 Use the COUNTIF function with an ARRAYFORMULA to count the number of times each name appears in the column.

 Counting rows in Google Sheets is essential for managing and analyzing data efficiently.
-However, Sourcetable simplifies this task and much more.
+While traditional spreadsheet functions can be tedious and time-consuming, Sourcetable offers a better solution.